apache/activemq-artemis/docs/quickstart-guide/en/about.md

 What is ActiveMQ?

--   ActiveMQ is an open source project to build a multi-protocol, embeddable, very high performance, clustered, asynchronous messaging system.
+-   ActiveMQ Artemis is an open source project to build a multi-protocol, embeddable, very high performance, clustered, asynchronous messaging system.

--   For answers to more questions about what ActiveMQ is and what it isn't please visit the [FAQs wiki page](http://www.jboss.org/community/wiki/ActiveMQGeneralFAQs).
+-   For answers to more questions about what ActiveMQ Artemis is and what it isn't please visit the [FAQs wiki page](http://www.jboss.org/community/wiki/ActiveMQGeneralFAQs).

 Why use ActiveMQ?
 Here are just a few of the reasons:

 -   100% open source software.
-ActiveMQ is licenced using the Apache Software License v2.0 to minimise barriers to adoption.
+ActiveMQ Artemis is licenced using the Apache Software License v2.0 to minimise barriers to adoption.

--   ActiveMQ is designed with usability in mind.
+-   ActiveMQ Artemis is designed with usability in mind.

 -   Written in Java.
 Runs on any platform with a Java 6+ runtime, that's everything from Windows desktops to IBM mainframes.